 34. Writing a Book Review

 The key to writing a successful book review is being aware of what to focus on during the reading stage.
-If you plan on having your students write a review, go over what they should take notes on or pay close attention to while they are reading with an easy anchor chart like this one.
+If you plan on having your students write a book review, go over what they should take notes on or pay close attention to while they are reading with an easy anchor chart like this one.

 35. Inference Thinking Stems

-Reading is an active endeavor; readers often predictions based on what they already know.
+Reading is an active endeavor; readers often make predictions based on what they already know.
 These thinking stems can help students put their ideas about stories into words.